GoxMAN8/Project3_Amazon-fine-foods-reviews/README.md

 # Project3_Amazon-fine-foods-reviews

 Project part of the module INM432, Big Data, City University, London.
+Synthesis of a full report.

 # 1. Motivation